alexk99/the_router/quagga_bgp.md

 h4 and h5 are routers running TheRouter software, c2 is a cisco router.
 On each router an ip address is assigned to a loopback interface: h4 has 4.4.4.4 address, h5 has 5.5.5.5 address and c2 has 2.2.2.2 address.
-Then we can use thouse addresses to establish iBGP connectivity.
-For example we establish a iBGP session beetween C2 and H5 using ip addresses assigned to loopback interfaces 2.2.2.2 and 5.5.5.5
+Then we can use this addresses to establish iBGP connectivity.
+For example we will establish a iBGP session beetween C2 and H5 using ip addresses assigned to loopback interfaces 2.2.2.2 and 5.5.5.5.
+Also C2 will annouce network 10.33.33.0/24 via iBGP peer with H5 to illustrate the using of loopback addresses.

 	h5 src # $rvrf telnet localhost zebra h5>